aklgupta/FirefoxTabControlsShortcutExtension/README.md

 *TODO*

 ## Configuration
-- Go to `about:addons` in firefox
+- Go to `about:addons` in Firefox
-- Open the seetings menu (Cog Icon)
+- Open the settings menu (Cog Icon)
 - Select `Manage Extension Shortcuts`
 - Change/remove the shortcuts as required